Toaster: Toasting technology after the 1940s

-In the 1980s, some high-end U.S. toasters featured automatic toast lowering and raising, without the need to operate levers – simply dropping the bread into one of these "elevator toasters", such as the Sunbeam Radiant Control toaster models made from the late 1940s through the 1990s, begins the toasting cycle.
-These toasters use the mechanically multiplied thermal expansion of the resistance wire in the center element assembly to lower the bread; the inserted slice of bread trips a lever switch to activate the heating elements, and their thermal expansion is harnessed to lower the bread.
+In the 1980s, some high-end U.S. toasters featured automatic toast lowering and raising without the need to operate levers – simply dropping the bread into one of these "elevator toasters", such as the Sunbeam Radiant Control toaster models made from the late 1940s through the 1990s, began the toasting cycle.
+These toasters use the mechanically multiplied thermal expansion of the resistance wire in the center element assembly to lower the bread; the inserted slice of bread trips a lever switch to activate the heating elements and their thermal expansion is harnessed to lower the bread.

 When the toast is done, as determined by a small bimetallic sensor actuated by the heat radiating off the toast, the heaters are shut off and the pull-down mechanism returns to its room-temperature position, slowly raising the finished toast.
 This sensing of the heat radiating off the toast means that regardless of the type of bread (white or whole grain) or its initial temperature (even frozen), the bread is always toasted to the same consistency.

 Research

-A number of projects have added advanced technology to toasters.
-In 1990, Simon Hackett and John Romkey created "The Internet Toaster," a toaster which could be controlled from the Internet.
+Several projects have added advanced technology to toasters.
+In 1990, Simon Hackett and John Romkey created "The Internet Toaster", a toaster that could be controlled by the Internet.
 In 2001, Robin Southgate from Brunel University in England created a toaster that could toast a graphic of the weather prediction (limited to sunny or cloudy) onto a piece of bread.
 The toaster dials a pre-coded phone number to get the weather forecast.

 In 2005, Technologic Systems, a vendor of embedded systems hardware, designed a toaster running the NetBSD Unix-like operating system as a sales demonstration system.
 In 2012, Basheer Tome, a student at Georgia Tech, designed a toaster using color sensors to toast bread to the exact shade of brown specified by a user.

-A toaster which used Twitter was cited as an early example of an application of the Internet of Things.
+A toaster that used Twitter was cited as an early example of an application of the Internet of Things.
 Toasters have been used as advertising devices for online marketing.

-With permanent modifications, a toaster oven can be used as a reflow oven for the purpose of soldering electronic components to circuit boards.
+With permanent modifications, a toaster oven can be used as a reflow oven to solder electronic components to circuit boards.

 Similar inventions

+Hot dog toaster

-A hot dog toaster is a variation on the toaster design; it can cook hot dogs without use of microwaves or stoves.
-The appliance looks similar to a regular toaster, except that there are two slots in the middle for hot dogs, and two slots on the outside for toasting the buns.
+A hot dog toaster is a variation on the toaster design; it can cook hot dogs without the use of microwaves or stoves.
+The appliance looks similar to a regular toaster, except that there are two slots in the middle for hot dogs and two slots on the outside for toasting the buns.
 Or there can be a set of skewers upon which hot dog are impaled.